AUTOMATIC1111/stable-diffusion-webui/README.md

 - Generation parameters
      - parameters you used to generate images are saved with that image
      - in PNG chunks for PNG, in EXIF for JPEG
-     - can drag the image to PNG info tab to restore generation parameters and automatically copy them into UI
+     - can drag the image to IMG info tab to restore generation parameters and automatically copy them into UI
      - can be disabled in settings
 - Settings page
 - Running arbitrary python code from UI (must run with --allow-code to enable)